 - What designs do you like and what don’t you like?

 Finally, the custom design will be subjected to a group approval process, then the final decision maker can approve the design.
 We recommend that this person is identified early on, preferably before the design and development stages, to avoid complications during quality or assurance checks.

 2. Wireframes & Site Architecture

-Website wireframes may be described as blueprints for any construction project.
+Website wireframes can be likened to blueprints for a construction project.
 In other words, just like a practical map, this is a clear picture of how things will look and where things will go on your webpage.

 Our developers and designers discuss how the website will be structured and where each component will be shown on each screen.
-Wireframes may be split into 3 different components:
+Wireframes can be divided into three main components: